carineang/tp/docs/DeveloperGuide.md

 2. A `NoteCommandParser` object invokes its `parse` method which parses the user input.
 3. The `NoteCommand` object is created with the parsed prefix and specified index.
 4. A `LogicManager` object invokes the `execute` method of the `NoteCommand` object.
-5. The `execute` method of the `NoteCommand` object modifies the specified client contact with a new note invokes the `setPerson`, and `commit` methods of its `Model` argument to change the note of the person.
+5. The `execute` method of the `NoteCommand` object invokes the getFilteredPersonlist of the `model` and gets the person with the specified index.
+It then modifies the specified client contact with a new note invokes the `setPerson`, and `commit` methods of its `Model` argument to change the note of the person.
 6. The `execute` method of the `NoteCommand` object returns a `CommandResult` object which stores the data regarding the completion of the `note` command.